Cultural Workshop Project

 Role of partners

-The program encourages diversity in the projects offered to students throughout their education.
+The program encourages diversity in the cultural projects offered to students throughout their education.
 Professional artists, writers and cultural organizations are invited to share their creativity with students by presenting various artworks and by having students discover occupations related to the arts and culture in an active, participatory manner.

 Artists work in an area of activity related to one of the following five artistic disciplines: performing arts, visual arts, cinema and video, media and multimedia, craft and design.